-Preparing for your eviction hearing
+Preparing for your eviction review and hearing

 The court will use the hearing to decide if you need to leave your home.
 They’ll give your landlord a ‘possession order’ if you need to leave - this means your landlord can evict you.